-The Founders in Athens, 2019.
-The annual Spring Tour.
+The Founders in Cambridge, 2022 for The annual Spring Tour

 Like life in general for the Founders: you reap what you sow.
 The more you put in to being a member of the Company, whether it be serving on a committee or visiting schools or mentoring students, the more you get out of being a member of the Company.

 Your professional experience, whether in our hot metal trades or any other guise, will always be useful to the Company to support other committees such as Finance and Property.

 Apart from our own Hall in Cloth Fair (our 5th hall in our history since 1365), the Company owns a modest property portfolio of offices and residential flats and our charitable funds now also own and manage a training centre and the Brunel Centre in Bedford.